josecarlosgt/Web-Design-and-Development/README.md

 We will use the following text.
 Note the keywords are highlighted in bold.

-> *Lake description*
-> **Laguna Brava** is a karstic lake of incomparable beauty located in western Guatemala. **Laguna Brava** is located in a remote and highly underdeveloped region, so reaching and exploring the lake takes a mix of extreme **adventure** and intimate contact with **nature**.
-The lake beauty lies in the colours variety of its waters, which depends on the sun's position. **Laguna Brava** is also known as Yolnabaj by the region's inhabitants, which translates as "rough lake".
-Despite its name, the waters of **Laguna Brava** Laguna are so calm that they instantly awaken a deep feeling of peace.
+> *Page's Title:* Welcome to **Laguna Brava Ecotourism**
 >
-> *Description of the local communities*
-> Members of the communities settled around **Laguna Brava** welcome travelers from all regions of the world looking for **adventure** and **nature**.
-They believe that visitors and responsible **ecotourism** practices are essential to support the development of their communities.
+> *Welcome blurb:* Learn everything about the activities that **Labuna Brava** offers to its visitors.
 >
 > *Description of activities*
-> The communities offer two options for guided visits that allow visitors to enjoy **Laguna Brava's** natural beauty.
-In both options, they provide life vests and local guides who know the lake very well to take care of your safety.
+> The communities offer two activities for guided visits that allow visitors to enjoy **Laguna Brava's** natural beauty.
+In both activities, members of the **Laguna Brava's** community provide life vests and local guides who know the lake very well to ensure your safety.
 >
 > *Guided visits options*
 >
-> *Option 1*
+> *Acitivy 1*
 > The Lake Challenge
-> Cross the four kilometres in a kayak guided by a local guide.
-This guided visit is physically demanding, and it is recommended for only those in excellent physical condition.
+> Put your strengths to work by crossing the four kilometers in a kayak guided by a local guide.
+This **adventure** is physically demanding and recommended for only those in excellent physical condition.
 > - Duration: 5 hours approx.
-> - Price: $50 USD
+> - Price: USD 50
 > - Minimum: 2 pax
 >
-> *Option 2*
+> *Activity 2*
 > Sit Back & Relax
-> Board a rowing boat that takes to around the most beautiful parts of the lake.
+> Admire the **nature** of **Laguna Brava** by boarding a rowing boat around the most beautiful parts of the lake.
 This guided visit does not require physical effort.
 > - Duration: 5 hours approx.
-> - Price: 3 hours approx.
+> - Price: USD 30
 > - Minimum: 4 pax

+> *Description of the local communities*
+> Members of the communities settled around **Laguna Brava** welcome travelers from all regions of the world looking for **adventure** and **nature**.
+They believe that visitors and responsible **ecotourism** practices are essential to support the development of their communities.

 ## Preview